nterreri/thesis/report/main.md

 # Requirements Gathering {#Chapter3}

 This chapter describes the full problem statement, and the way the list of requirements was produced and agreed on by the stakeholders.
+Recall that the scope of this project is the architecture of the core system, not a full end-to-end implementation, which is the objective of the PEACH chatbot team.
+UI/UX design does not fall within the scope, and neither does a data persistence strategy (datastore solutions etc) nor a full deployment plan.

 ## Building the Right System